R-Dson/Python-web-scraper/README.md

 # Scraping pages and outputing in Discord using Python.
+ElPris.py is used to display the current electricity price (öre / kWh).
+Tradera-scraper.py is used to earch Tradera for newly listed graphics cards.

 Uses Discordpy and Requests-HTML.
-ElPris.py is used to display the current price electricity price (öre / kWh).
-Tradera-scraper.py is used to earch Tradera for newly listed graphics cards.